 - I. Emotional: Persecuted believers should persevere since God will judge their persecutors but make them mature (2 Thess 1).
-Swindoll: Persevering through affliction develops maturity. - A. Paul mentions his fellow-workers Silas and Timothy but not his position as an apostle to begin his letter relationally (1:1-2). - B. God will reward the church's perseverance during affliction but punish their persecutors by helping the church become mature (1:3-12). - II.
-Theological: Paul teaches that the day of the Lord required the Antichrist so the church could be stable (2 Thess 2).
-Swindoll: Trusting amidst confusion produces stability. - A. Paul had not changed his views on the time of the day of the Lord meaning that they had missed the rapture (2:1-2). - B. Specific events will precede the day of the Lord so that the Thessalonians could see that they had not missed this event (2:3-12). - 1.
-The Church will depart from the earth (or from the God's Word) before the day of the Lord comes, leaving only an apostate church (2:3a). - 2.
+Swindoll: Persevering through affliction develops maturity. - A. Paul mentions his fellow workers, Silas and Timothy, but not his position as an apostle to begin his letter relationally (1:1-2). - B. God will reward the church's perseverance during affliction but punish their persecutors by helping the church become mature (1:3-12). - II.
+Theological: Paul teaches that the day of the Lord requires the Antichrist so the church can be stable (2 Thess 2).
+Swindoll: Trusting amidst confusion produces stability. - A. Paul had kept his views on the time of the day of the Lord, meaning that they had missed the rapture (2:1-2). - B. Specific events will precede the day of the Lord so that the Thessalonians can see they did not miss this event (2:3-12). - 1.
+The Church will depart from the earth (or from God's Word) before the day of the Lord comes, leaving only an apostate church (2:3a). - 2.
 The Antichrist will reveal himself to the discerning before the day of the Lord begins (2:3b-4; by signing a covenant with Israel; cf. Dan.
 9:27). - 3.
-The restraining ministry of the Holy Spirit in the Church will be removed from earth, allowing the Antichrist to rule (2:5-7). - 4.
-Then the Antichrist will prove himself in counterfeit miracles and a powerful delusion sent by God but will be destroyed at Christ's return (2:8-12). - C. Paul prays that they will stand firm in good works since they will be spared from the day of the Lord by sharing in Christ's glory (2:13-17). - III.
+The Church's restraining ministry by the Holy Spirit will be removed from the earth, allowing the Antichrist to rule (2:5-7). - 4.
+Then the Antichrist will prove himself in counterfeit miracles and a powerful delusion sent by God but will be destroyed at Christ's return (2:8-12). - C. Paul prays that they will stand firm in good works since they will be spared from the day of the Lord by sharing Christ's glory (2:13-17).

+III.
 Practical: The church must discipline lazy believers living off others so they will work like Paul and his companions (2 Thess 3).
-Swindoll: Waiting with discipline cultivates responsibility. - A. Paul requests prayer for the progress of the gospel and prays the same for them to model sensible behavior in light of the day of the Lord (3:1-5). - B. They must discipline idle believers who live off others as they wait for the rapture to shame them into responsible work (3:6-15). - C. Paul signs the concluding blessing and benediction to show the genuineness of the epistle (cf. 2:2b) so that the church would act on its authority (3:16-18).
+Swindoll: Waiting with discipline cultivates responsibility.

+- A. Paul requests prayer for the gospel's progress and prays it for them by modeling sensible behavior before the day of the Lord occurs (3:1-5). - B. They must discipline idle believers who live off others as they wait for the rapture to shame them into responsible work (3:6-15). - C. Paul signs the concluding blessing and benediction to show the genuineness of the epistle (cf. 2:2b) so that the church would act on its authority (3:16-18).